 A study in the detectability of X-ray polarization in blazars for IXPE.

-This work will help the IXPE team choose appropriate first year observing targets.
+This work helped the IXPE team choose appropriate first year observing targets.

 The X-ray Polarization Probe Mission Concept